-Lalande de Pomerol Bordeaux Value Wine Guide, with a history of the Lalande de Pomerol appellation, look at the character of the wines, Producer and Chateaux Listings with links to pages on every important property in the Lalande de Pomerol region as well as to other value, Bordeaux wine communes like the satellite appellations with wine tasting notes, histories of the best Lalande de Pomerol properties, images, technical information and Bordeaux wine buying tips.
+Learn everything about Lalande de Pomerol Bordeaux with a history of the Lalande de Pomerol appellation, look at the character of the wines, and detailed profiles on all the best vineyards, wines and chateau with wine tasting notes.
 For a look at other, important Bordeaux value wine regions: Bordeaux Value Wine Appellation Guide

 In Lalande de Pomerol, Merlot is the dominant grape, with close to 75% of all plantings devoted to the grape.
 This is followed by Cabernet Franc.
 Those grape varieties account for more than 90% of all plantings in Lalande de Pomerol.
 A few producers have small amounts of Malbec and Cabernet Sauvignon planted as well.